1. Will I get a copy of the recommendations after our session?

 3. Do you provide meal plans?

 Generally speaking, I do not provide meal plans as they can feel restrictive and not allow for the flexibility of life.
-They also do not teach clients how to make balanced meal choices on the go or what to do if they can’t execute the plan, which can increase guilt and anxiety.
-To promote a healthier relationship with food, I will work with you to teach you how to build a meal plan yourself using the foods that you have available to you and that you enjoy.
+Meal plans do not provide us with the tools we need to learn how to make balanced meal choices on the go or what to do if we can’t execute the plan due to a variety of reasons, such as lacking the right ingredients, which can increase guilt and anxiety.
+To promote a healthier relationship with food, I will give you the tools needed to create customized weekly meal plans yourself using foods that are available to you and that you enjoy.
 If interested, I will provide you with a meal planning template and meal ideas to simplify the process.
-There are some cases where a meal plan may be beneficial or necessary, for example if someone is struggling with an eating disorder.
+There are some cases where a meal plan may be beneficial or necessary, for example if someone is affected by an eating disorder.

 4. Can you help me lose weight?